How Will You Measure Student Success?

 What Assessments Do You Currently Use?

-The principle of backwards design asks you to think of your assessment first by aligning assessment directly to the knowledge, skills and attitudes learning objectives.
+The principle of backwards design asks you to think of your assessment first by aligning it directly to the knowledge, skills and attitudes within your learning objectives.

-While there are a variety of proctoring services available, Brock University does not currently have any of these within the institutional roster.
+While there are a variety of proctoring services available, Brock University does not currently offer any of these within the institutional roster.